Tongue chair

 The Tongue Chair is a classic chair designed by Arne Jacobsen in 1955 for Munkegaard School in Denmark.
 The Tongue is a typical piece of Arne Jacobsen's style and his second completed chair design, which was created just after the Ant.

-The Tongue was later placed at the Royal Hotel in Copenhagen, however, it was not available internationally until the 1980s (for a short time only) and even after that could not find a place in the market.
+The Tongue was later placed at the Royal Hotel in Copenhagen; however, it was not available internationally until the 1980s (for a short time only), and even after that, it could not find a place in the market.

-The Tongue chair is now back to the design and furniture industry and is restored in original design by Danish contract furniture manufacturer Howe.
+The Tongue chair is now back in the design and furniture industry and is restored to its original design by Danish contract furniture manufacturer Howe.